AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ```

 `readALA` creates a new heap object each time it's called.
 Without the call to `delete`, the loop
 would contain a resource leak.
-Assuming `processAdoption` will `throw` an `exception` (something
+Assuming `processAdoption` will `throw` an `exception` - something
-that should always be assumed), `processAdoptions` will contain a resource leak every time
+that should always be assumed - `processAdoptions` will contain a resource leak every time
 `pa->processAdoption()` `throw`s.

 ``` cpp